MA in Publishing FAQs

 Q: How will this program prepare me for a job in the publishing industry?

 A: You will acquire the necessary skills, knowledge, and experience to succeed in a variety of publishing jobs.
 The program's professors work in publishing and provide real-life, practical expertise.
 Over the past five years, 45% of graduating alumni had completed an internship for credit and boosted their job prospects.
-Please visit our Internships and Employers page to see where our former students have gone with their publishing careers.

 Q: Who is a typical MA in Publishing student?